CarlG96/ultima-gym/README.md

 * The Our Facilities Section
     * The Our Facilities Section is similar to the Our Mission Section in layout on larger screen sizes except its image and paragraph sections are reversed so that there is room to 'breath' for both paragraphs and images on the webpage.
+    * The purpose of this section is to inform the user of the facilities that Ultima Gym has.
     * The paragraph section has the same colors as the Our Mission Section and features information on the facilities at Ultima Gym.
     * The image section features an image of a barbell with weights on it and is again darkly colored for contrast purposes.
     * Next to the heading are featured Font Awesome icons in the text which display little pictures of dumbbells to further emphasise the section heading.

 * The Our Personal Training Team Section
     * The Our Personal Training Team Section is similar to the Our Mission and Our Facilities Sections in layout on larger screens but again switches the paragraph and images sections so has the same layout as the Our Mission Section.
+    * The purpose of this section is to inform the user of the Personal Training Team at Ultima Gym.
     * Again the colors are the same as the Our Mission and Our Facilities Section for the same reasons.
     * The image section shows an image of a woman pressing two dumbbells with a personal trainer assisting thus reinforcing the purpose of the section to the user.
     * Next to the heading are featured Font Awesome icons in the text which display little pictures of groups of people to further emphasise the section heading.